Joanna Cassidy: Career

 In the second season of the NBC series Heroes, she is seen in a photo of the 12 senior members of the show's mysterious company.
 Beyond appearances in photographs, the actress first appeared as Victoria Pratt in the 10th episode of season two, "Truth & Consequences", during which her character was killed.

-In 2008–2009, Cassidy appeared in episodes of Ghost Whisperer, Desperate Housewives, Law & Order: UK, and was also seen in the recurring guest role of Amanda Hawthorne, the mother-in-law of Jada Pinkett Smith's eponymous character on the medical drama Hawthorne.
+In 2008–2009, Cassidy appeared in episodes of Ghost Whisperer, Desperate Housewives, and Law & Order: UK, and was also seen in the recurring guest role of Amanda Hawthorne, the mother-in-law of Jada Pinkett Smith's eponymous character on the medical drama Hawthorne.

 In 2011, Cassidy began to appear in a recurring role on the ABC series Body of Proof as Judge Joan Hunt, the mother of Megan Hunt, Dana Delany's character on the series.
 The series was canceled by ABC after three seasons in May 2013.
 In 2015, Cassidy was cast as a main character in the Bravo scripted series Odd Mom Out.
 She plays the role of Candace Von Weber, a snobbish Upper East Side socialite and mother-in-law to the show's protagonist Jill Weber (Jill Kargman).
 The series was canceled in 2017.
 In 2019, she co-starred in the Amazon Prime miniseries Too Old to Die Young and later had a recurring role on NCIS: New Orleans.

 In 2015, Cassidy received an honorary award at the Oldenburg International Film Festival.